Strong noise sensitivity and random graphs: Noise sensitivity of witness-transitive functions

 Consequently, $\P(H_n\subset G) = \P(\Delta_2)+o(1)$ where $\Delta_2$ is as in~\eqref{eq-Delta-k-def}. \end{proposition}

-Indeed, Proposition~\ref{prop:triangles-C1-not-NS} will follow from showing that the giant component is, in a sense, robust under the noise operator, hence, for instance, triangles in $\cC_1$ are likely to remain in the new largest component.
-The conclusion of Proposition~\ref{prop:triangles-C1-paths} that the properties $\{H_n\subset G\}$ and $\Delta_2$ are equivalent up to a negligible probability (together with their non-degeneracy at the given $p=\lambda/n$) will then preclude the noise sensitivity of $\One_{\{H_n\subset G\}}$.
+Indeed, Proposition~\ref{proptriangles-C1-not-NS} will follow from showing that the giant component is, in a sense, robust under the noise operator, hence; for instance, triangles in $\cC_1$ are likely to remain in the new largest component.
+The conclusion of Proposition~\ref {proptriangles-C1-paths} that the properties $\{H_n\subset G\}$ and $\Delta_2$ are equivalent up to a negligible probability (together with their nondegeneracy at the given $p=\lambda/n$) will then preclude the noise sensitivity of $\One_{\{H_n\subset G\}}$.

-Our proofs will exploit the well-known fact that the breadth-first-search exploration process of the component of a given vertex is well-approximated (up to depth $c\log n$ for a suitable $c(\lambda)$) by a $\Po(\lambda)$-Galton-Watson tree (a supercritical branching process in our setting), whence belonging to the giant component would correspond to the survival of this branching process.
-Further set $\lambda_\star < 1$ to be the reciprocal of $\lambda$ in that
+Our proofs will exploit the well-known fact that the breadth-first-search exploration process of the component of a given vertex is well approximated [up to depth $c\log n$ for a suitable $c(\lambda)$] by a $\Po(\lambda)$-Galton--Watson tree (a supercritical branching process in our setting), whence belonging to the giant component would correspond to the survival of this branching process.
+Further set $\lambda_\star< 1$ to be the reciprocal of $\lambda$ in that

 It is known that $\lambda_\star$ equals the probability that, conditioned on the survival of the branching process, the number of surviving children of the root is $1$.